ksureshprojects/Projects/README.md

-This repository outlines projects contributed to by Karthik Suresh.
+This repository outlines personal, academic, and competitive projects contributed to by Karthik Suresh.